 The embedded icons differ by project type.
-For example in iPhone and Android projects, they resemble the real icons of the given platform but they still have a sketchy hand-drawn look.
+For example in Android and iPhone wireframe projects, they resemble the real icons of the given platform but they still have a sketchy hand-drawn look.

 The embedded icons are vectors.
 You can resize them, and even change the fills and strokes without losing quality.

 If you don’t find what you need among our embedded icons, we also have a direct integration with IconFinder.
-Just search for icons on the IconFinder tab inside NinjaMock, without ever having to leave.
+Just search for icons on the IconFinder tab inside NinjaMock wireframe editor, without ever having to leave.

 Please note that the IconFinder icons are not vectors and you cannot change their fills or strokes.

-You can drag and drop image files directly from your desktop onto the NinjaMock design surface.
+You can drag and drop image files directly from your desktop onto the NinjaMock wireframe editor.
 These files will be automatically uploaded to your personal storage space.